-But more interest thing is, as mentioned above, that Editor.js returns clean data instead of HTML-markup.
+But the more interesting thing is, as mentioned above, that Editor.js returns clean data instead of HTML-markup.
 Take a look at the example.

-If our entry consists of few paragraph and header, in popular Medium editor after saving we will have something like this:
+If our entry consists of few paragraphs and a heading, in popular Medium editor after saving we will have something like this:

-You can use this data to easy render in Web, native mobile/desctop application, pass to Audio Readers, create templates for Facebook Instant Articles, AMP, RSS, create chat-bots and many other.
+You can use this data to easily render in Web, native mobile/desktop application, pass to Audio Readers, create templates for Facebook Instant Articles, AMP, RSS, create chat-bots, and many others.

-Also, clean data can be useful for backend processing: sanitizing, validation, injecting an advertising or other stuff, extracting Headings, make covers for social networks from Image Blocks and other.
+Also, the clean data can be useful for backend processing: sanitizing, validation, injecting an advertising or other stuff, extracting Headings, make covers for social networks from Image Blocks, and other.

 A key value of the Editor is the API.
-All main functional units of the editor — Blocks, Inline Formatting Tools, Block Tunes — are provided by external plugins that uses Editor's API.
+All main functional units of the editor — Blocks, Inline Formatting Tools, Block Tunes — are provided by external plugins that use Editor's API.

-We decide to extract all this Tools to separate scripts to make Editor's Core more abstract and make API more powerful.
-Any challenges and tasks you are facing can be implemented by you own plugins using the API.
+We decide to extract all these Tools to separate scripts to make Editor's Core more abstract and make API more powerful.
+Any challenges and tasks you are facing can be implemented by your own plugins using the API.

 At the same time, API is created to be easy-to-understand and simple-to-use.

-We will support each developer of Editor.js plugins: best solutions will be collected to the awesome-lists and promoted to the community.
-Together we can create a big suite of different Blocks, Inline Tools, Block Tunes that can hit wide spectre of tasks.
+We will support each developer of Editor.js plugins: the best solutions will be collected to the awesome-lists and promoted to the community.
+Together we can create a big suite of different Blocks, Inline Tools, Block Tunes that can hit a wide specter of tasks.

 Thanks for your interest.
 Hope you enjoy Editor.js.